kyrolabs/awesome-langchain/README.md

 - [SkyAGI](https://github.com/litanlitudan/skyagi): Emerging human-behavior simulation capability in LLM
 - [LLM Agents](https://github.com/mpaepper/llm_agents): Build agents which are controlled by LLMs
 - [ThinkGPT](https://github.com/alaeddine-13/thinkgpt): Agent techniques to augment your LLM and push it beyond its limits
+- [PyCodeAGI](https://github.com/chakkaradeep/pyCodeAGI): A small AGI experiment to generate a Python app given what app the user wants to build

 ### Plugins